 Despite being amongst the most tech-savvy of Australian, new data from the ACCC has found Gen Z and millennials are far more likely to fall victim to cyberscams than any other generation.
-In 2019 this group last over $5million to scammers and in 2020 have already lost a reported $4.6 million to con artists.
+In 2019 this group lost over $5million to scammers and in 2020 have already lost a reported $4.6 million to con artists.
 The… Read more »

 Aussies love a holiday, but a lax approach to security when using public Wi-Fi could allow cybercriminals to ruin a relaxing time, writes Mark Gorrie Norton Lifelock ANZ security specialist.
 Nothing ruins a good holiday like having cybercriminals compromise your identity or finances, yet Australians are letting their online security discipline slide when travelling overseas,… Read more »